Enter the Boardroom with Nurole

 office block

-Episode 32 - Career building and metrics for success on education boards, with Reach Academy Trustee Jen Baxter
+32. Jen Baxter - Career building and metrics for success on education boards

 How do education boards go about measuring success?
 And in one of the world's most complex and idiosyncratic education systems, how do you begin to know where to build a career?
 As Trustee of the Reach Academy Trust and Deputy Chief Executive at the Chartered College of Teaching, Jen Baxter offers wisdom from a lifetime on education boards.
 Join Jen and Nurole CEO Oli Cummings in a discussion which covers: how to measure success; MAT and Governor roles - the similarities and differences; hiring best practice - the best questions (and answers), and how to balance passion projects with family life.